 First of all, ask yourself why someone would come to your website and what end result you’d like from their visit.
-For most of my clients, they offer a service and web users are coming to the website to find your service.
-Their goal is to turn web users into paying customers.
+For most of my clients, they offer a service and web users are coming to the website to find that service.
+Their goal is to turn those web users into paying customers.

 This kind of content shows you as a thought leader in your industry and that you are putting forth good energy and will be helping them out.
-Make sure it’s a blog post with its own page so that Google can send searchers to it when they type in the relevant search terms.
+(When you do this, make sure it’s a blog post with its own page so that Google can send searchers to it when they type in the relevant search terms.)

-Beyond regular content that gives useful tips and free advice be sure to have your contact information prominently displayed in your header.
-If you offer a free consultation have a Call to Action button for this above the fold on your homepage (or better yet in the header).
-For my business getting clients on the phone is of the utmost importance.
+Beyond regular content that gives useful tips and free advice, be sure to have your contact information prominently displayed in your header.
+If you offer a free consultation, have a Call to Action button for this above the fold on your homepage (or better yet in the header).
+For my business, getting clients on the phone is of the utmost importance.

 - Add new content so that Google treats your website with more authority and sends more relevant traffic your way.